 - Sunny days

-so if you live in a hot and humid area, there are more risks to grow mold and mildews.
-Better using a kitchen oven or a food dehydrator.
+so if you live in a hot and humid climate area throughout the year, there are more risks to grow mold and mildew.

 Can You Make Dried Veggies Inside Building?